Login

 • Marco Ayala, Head of International Strategy, Teatro Real (Madrid, Spain)

-• Yalilé Cardona-Alonso, Director, Festival Internacional de Música Clásica de Bogotá (Bogotá, Columbia)
+• Yalilé Cardona-Alonso, Director, Festival Internacional de Música Clásica de Bogotá (Bogotá, Colombia)

 • Celia Grau, Sustainability and Special Projects Manager, Opera Europa (Paris, France)